autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-vehicle-interface-package/creating-vehicle-interface-for-ackerman-kinematic-model.md

   Do not get confused.
 First, you need to create a launch file for your own vehicle interface module (like `my_vehicle_interface.launch.xml`) **and then include that to `vehicle_interface.launch.xml` which exists in another directory.** Here are the details.

   1. Add a `launch` directory in the `my_vehicle_interface` directory, and create a launch file of your own vehicle interface in it.
-Take a look at [Creating a launch file](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) in the ROS2 documentation.
+Take a look at [Creating a launch file](https://docs.ros.org/en/humble/Tutorials/Intermediate/Launch/Launch-Main.html) in the ROS 2 documentation.
   2. Next, go to `<your-autoware-dir>/src/vehicle`, copy the directory `/sample_vehicle_launch/`, and paste it to the same place (which means it should be lined up with `external` and `sample_vehicle_launch`).
   3. You have to rename each "sample_vehicle" to something else.
 For example, if you want to rename "sample_vehicle" to "my_vehicle_name", you need to change the following.
 Note that it is restricted to keep the "_launch" and "_description" part.
     - Rename the directories